chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 This is what a *transactional* memory can let us do.
 It will automatically monitor what you read and write inside the `atomically` block, which is a *transaction*, and will make sure it is either applied fully or not, that the balance of the whole system is always consistent, that transactions do not see the result of each other partially applied, and that writes appear and stay.

 It may be implemented using the code we eventually arrived at ourselves, or it could do something else instead.
 In practice how it is often implemented is that reads and writes are stored in a log, then at the end the transaction works out if anyone else has written locations that you've read.
 If they have then the values you read are no longer valid, so your transaction *conflicts* with another, is *aborted* and retries, reading the locations again.
 When it eventually does not conflict with any other transactions it is *committed* and succeeds.
 This means you don't need to lock everything up-front, which means you avoid the problem of what happens if you may potentially need every account.
+Locking everything up-front is called *pessimistic locking*.
+We're moving to *optimistic locking*

 ## The proposed STM